Role of the Chancellor

 The Chancellor also officiates at honorary degree ceremonies when the University awards degrees to individuals of integrity and exceptional achievement who have made outstanding contributions to scholarship, society, culture and/or civil society.

-The Chancellor is also one of the two Visitors of the University, who hear appeals against decisions of the College’s governing authority and interpret the College Statutes.
-Traditionally the Visitors have carried out “Visitations” and have been involved in many of the great controversies in the history of the College.
-The other Visitor is currently Mr Justice Brian McCracken, formerly of the Surpreme Court.
+The Chancellor is also one of the two Visitors who hear appeals against decisions of the College Board and interpret the College Statutes.
+Traditionally, the Visitors have carried out “Visitations” and have been involved in many of the great controversies in the history of the College.
+The other Visitor is currently The Hon.
+Dr Justice Maureen Harding Clark, formerly of the High Court.

-The current Chancellor is Dr Mary Robinson, the first woman to hold this prestigious office since the University was established by Queen Elizabeth I. Dr Robinson was also the first woman President of Ireland (1990-1997) and was United Nations High Commissioner for Human Rights (1997-2002).
+The current Chancellor is Dr Mary Robinson, the first woman to hold this prestigious office since the University was established by Queen Elizabeth I in 1592.
+Dr Robinson was also the first woman President of Ireland (1990-1997), was United Nations High Commissioner for Human Rights (1997-2002), and is currently United Nations Special Envoy for Climate Change.